pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 The Out of the Box Templates package now includes a Tekton `ClusterTask` resource which triggers a build for a specified Jenkins job.

-The Jenkins task in both the [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.html) and [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html) can be configured to trigger a Jenkins job.
+You can configure the Jenkins task in both the [Out of the Box Supply Chain with Testing](ootb-supply-chain-testing.html) and [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html) to trigger a Jenkins job.
 The task is implemented as a Tekton `ClusterTask` and can now run from a Tekton `Pipeline`.

 ## <a id="prerequisite"></a> Prerequisites